didehans90/didehans90/README.md

-👋 Hai, I mainly do stuff related to IT
+I'm Dide, or you can call me Karl/Max. 👋
+IT enthusiast, eng/de

 > Currently Learning:
-- Networking
+- Networking 🌐
-- Cloud Computing
+- Cloud Computing ☁️
-- Kubernetes
+- Kubernetes 🟦
-- Terraform
+- Terraform ⚙️